Haraldsborg: The watermill

 A watermill is first mentioned at the site in 1295, when Erik Menved granted it to St. Agnes' Priory in Roskilde.
 It later came into the procession of Duebrødre Kloster.
 The watermill is also seen on the oldest maps of Roskilde.
 In 1677, Rosen refers to it as Den Haralds Mølle ("The Harald's Mill"), while it is referred to as Haraldsborg Mølle in 1753.
 The watermill and the associated four-winged farm building were destroyed in a fire in 1909.

 Haraldsborg Husholdningsskole

 In 1910, Haraldsborg was converted into a training facility for aspiring housewives (husholdningsskole).
 Haraldsborg Husholdningsskole was led by Anna Bransager Nielsen and had after a few years grown to be one of the largest of its kind in Denmark.
 It closed in 1954.
 Roskilde Municipality purchased the building in 1957 and converted it into a senior citizens' home.
 It was later converted into a home for psychiatric patients and has more recently housed asylum seekers.

 Haraldsborg was purchased by Winnie Liljeborg in 2014 and is now under conversion into the fifth Danish Christmas seal home.

+Haraldsborg Hoard

+The so-called Haraldsborg Hoard was found on the site in the 19th century.
+The artefacts comprise the oldest known altar set in Denmark, consisting of a gilded bronze chalice and am altar disc as well as the lit of an oriental bowl.
+It also comprises more than 600 coins dating from Erik Emune's reign.